-Early Origins of the langwane family
+Early Origins of the Langwane family

 The surname Langwane was first found in Lincolnshire where the name was derived from the Old English lang or long + land, collectively meaning "long land" referring to a long strip of land.

-Early History of the langwane family
+Early History of the Langwane family

-Another 235 words (17 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early langwane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langwane research.
+Another 118 words (8 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early Langwane History in all our PDF Extended History products and printed products wherever possible.

-langwane Spelling Variations
+Langwane Spelling Variations

-Early Notables of the langwane family (pre 1700)
+Early Notables of the Langwane family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early langwane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Langwane Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the langwane family to the New World and Oceana
+Migration of the Langwane family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name langwane or a variant listed above: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Langwane or a variant listed above: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.

-The langwane Motto
+The Langwane Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.